knkrn5/Programming-Concepts/git/git.md

-git log -p # Commits + full code diffs in current branch git log main -p -- <path/to/folder> # See Actual Code Changes in this folder in main branch git log --name-only # Commits + file names only in current branch git log main --oneline #Find the commit SHA from  branch git log main --oneline -10 -- <path/to/folder> #See Recent 10 Changes in this folder in simple online in main branch
+git log -p # Commits + full code diffs in current branch git log main -p -- <path/to/folder> # See Actual Code Changes in this folder in main branch git log --name-only # Commits + file names only in current branch git log main --oneline # See Changes in the local main branch git log main --oneline -10 -- <path/to/folder> #See Recent 10 Changes in this folder in simple online in main branch

 git log --oneline main..staging # See what's different between staging and main